MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-column-chart-format-settings.md

 [!INCLUDE [reference-line-apply-settings-to-type](../includes/core-visuals/reference-line-apply-settings-to-type.md)]

 #### Series
-This **Series** setting only appears and is available when you have selected any line type other than Constant.
+This **Series** setting only appears and is available when you select any line type other than Constant.
 [!INCLUDE [reference-line-series-series](../includes/core-visuals/reference-line-series-series.md)]

 #### Line
 The **Line** toggle feature is activated by default when a Reference line is added to a visual.
-This allows you to access and modify the line format settings to adjust the appearance of the Reference line as shown below.
+The **Line** toggle allows you to access and modify the line format settings to adjust the appearance of the Reference line as shown here.
 [!INCLUDE [reference-line-line-value](../includes/core-visuals/reference-line-line-value.md)]
 [!INCLUDE [reference-line-line-percentile](../includes/core-visuals/reference-line-line-percentile.md)]
 [!INCLUDE [global-color-palette-fx](../includes/core-visuals/global-color-palette-fx.md)]